Skip to main content

 The drugs generally work in the same way, whether you have Type 2 diabetes or you’re overweight.

 Ozempic and Wegovy are brand names for semaglutide, which is a peptide that mimics a natural hormone (GLP-1) that tells your brain your body is full.
-Semaglutide also slows digestion, which increases the time it takes for food to leave the body.
-Ozempic and Wegovy are the same drug, made by Novo Nordisk, but have slightly different doses and are marketed under different names.
+Semaglutide also slows digestion, which increases the time it takes food to move through the GI track.
+Ozempic and Wegovy are the same medication, made by Novo Nordisk, but have slightly different doses and are marketed under different names.
 Ozempic is used for diabetes and Wegovy for weight loss.
 You inject the drugs under the skin once a week.
-Studies show people have lost about 15% of their weight, although the weight often returns when people stop using the drug.
+Studies show people lose about 15% of their weight, although weight loss will vary with each person.

-Mounjaro and Zepbound are brands of tirzepatide, a peptide that mimics two hormones in the body (GLP-1 and GIP).
+Mounjaro and Zepbound are brand names of tirzepatide, a peptide that mimics two hormones in the body (GLP-1 and GIP).
 As a result, people tend to lose more weight — about 20%.
-The drugs are made by Eli Lilly and, again, are the same drug with slightly different doses marketed for diabetes or weight loss.
-Like the semaglutides, they are injected weekly under the skin.
+The drugs are made by Eli Lilly and, again, are the same drug, marketed for diabetes or weight loss.
+Like the semaglutides, they’re injected weekly under the skin.

-Some pharmacies also make a compounded version of semaglutide, but the FDA warns these are not approved and there’s no guarantee they are safe and effective.
+Some pharmacies make a compounded version of semaglutide.
+The FDA warns these are not FDA approved and there’s no guarantee they're safe and effective, so they're not recommended.

 Finally Feeling Full